tzhenghao/CleanFeed/README.md

 Technologies used:
 -----------------
-1. AngularJS (web).
+1. Yeoman (web)
+2. Grunt
+3. Bower
+4. PhantomJS
+5. Karma
-2. Xcode, Android Studio (IDEs used for developing mobile app versions).
+6. Xcode, Android Studio (IDEs used for developing mobile app versions).
-3. Spring framework (Acts as a glue for dependency injection in the whole system).
+7. Spring framework (Acts as a glue for dependency injection in the whole system).
-4. Gradle ( a better Make for Java :) )
+8. Gradle ( a better Make for Java :) )
-5. Hibernate ORM (not so sure about this one yet - but for now it maps to a SQL db).
+9. Hibernate ORM (not so sure about this one yet - but for now it maps to a SQL db).
-6. Apache Cassandra (NoSQL db for faster and easier deployment).
+10. Apache Cassandra (NoSQL db for faster and easier deployment).
-7. Apache Thrift (for cross-platform compatibility when communicating with Cassandra).
+11. Apache Thrift (for cross-platform compatibility when communicating with Cassandra).
-8. Git (VCS).
+12. Git (VCS).
-9. Google Translate API (to translate the different languages from various news sources into English).
+13. Google Translate API (to translate the different languages from various news sources into English).

 FAQ